 Markt Square – The main square in Bruges making it a bit more touristy, but a great place to sit down and observe people as they trapeze by.

-Renting a bike – Take your bike out of the city centre and head to Damme.
+Renting a bike – Take your bike out of the city center and head to Damme.
 A sleepy Belgian town located approximately four miles northeast of town.
-Bike along the river passing sheeps, windmills, and lush green pastures.
+Bike along the river passing sheep, windmills, and lush green pastures.

 Taking a boat tour – Learn about the history of Bruges while cruising the canals.